 Our team of industry experts uses more than the change in price over a fixed period of time to calculate the currency strength.
 We use a proprietary trading formula that aggregates prices from multiple time frames and apply our own weightings to produce the most effective currency strength indicator.

-Our proprietary formula to calculate the currency strength works better than all other free currency strength indicators combine together.
+Our proprietary formula to calculate the currency strength works better than all other free currency strength indicators combined.
+We offer a comprehensive approach to determining the value of the underlying currency, allowing traders to develop a dynamic strategy that delivers in various market conditions.

-We’re going to demonstrate how is that possible by revealing how one of our team members trade with the currency strength meter.
+We’re going to demonstrate how this is possible by revealing how one of our team members trades with the currency strength meter.

 How to Use Currency Strength Meter